decodableco/examples/failover-slots/README.md

 # Failover Slots with Postgres 17

-This example shows the usage of Postgres 17 failover replication slots with Postgres SQL-based interface to logical replication as well as with Decodable.
+This example shows the usage of Postgres 17 failover replication slots with Postgres' SQL-based interface to logical replication, as well as with Decodable.
 It accompanies the blog post <TODO>.

-To run this example, you’ll need to have these things:
+To run this example, you’ll need Docker.
+For running the Decodable-specific part, you'll also need to have the following:

 * A free Decodable account
 * The Decodable CLI installed on your machine